alejandroiddev/top-hn-newcomers/README.md

 ### - Production

-for production usage yoo can create an executable file whith the following command:
+for production usage yoo can create an executable file with the following command:

     ./mvnw clean package